rocky-linux/documentation/docs/guides/proxies/tor_onion_service.md

 cat /var/lib/tor/onion-site/hostname
 ```

-Within an hour, your onion service will propagate via Tor's onion service directories and you will be able to view your onion service in Tor Browser:
+Within an hour, your onion service will propagate using Tor's onion service directories and you will be able to view your onion service in the Tor browser:

 TODO: Insert image here

 ## Conclusion

-Onion services are an invaluable tool if you're interested in hosting a website privately or want a way to bypass your ISP's Carrier Grade NAT using only open source software.
+Onion services are an invaluable tool if you are interested in hosting a website privately or want a way to bypass your ISP's Carrier Grade NAT using only open source software.

-While onion services will never be as fast as hosting a website directly (understandable due to Tor's privacy-first design), it's way more secure and private than the public internet.
+While onion services will never be as fast as hosting a website directly (understandable due to Tor's privacy-first design), it is way more secure and private than the public internet.